 1. Improved Cost Control

-CBS enables project managers to identify potential cost overruns and take corrective actions, and tracking of individual cost components like labor, materials, and equipment.
-Companies also can monitor every item closely and make sure there are no unforeseen budget deviations.
+CBS enables project managers to identify potential cost overruns and take corrective actions, and track individual cost components like labor, materials, and equipment.
+Companies can also monitor every item closely and make sure there are no unforeseen budget deviations.

 2. Better Budgeting